 • Disable any auto backup software you may be using on your computer to back up company data files.

-• Confirm Windows Event Viewer log.
+• Confirm the Windows Event Viewer log.

 • In case you get a warning message for MySQL related to IPv6